comebacktomorrow/MAgik/README.md

 Having issues with BCF4MA not connecting?
 If you've got MA2 as part of a network, the chance is GrandMA2 is loading before your computer has set its IP.
 Set it to static, that helps a bit.
 MAgik already has a delay in there to let windows acquire its IP.
 Yes, even if its static.
 If anyone finds a way around this, let me know!
 I'm confident it's a Windows configuration safeguard.

+How do I auto-log in.
+I won't write it up here, but this is a good starting point. http://windows.microsoft.com/en-au/windows-vista/turn-on-automatic-logon

+Getting Started.
+Running the raw executable won't do anything by itself, you need to pass instructions through command lind switches, hotkeys, and stored registry settings.
+It's designed to get itself out of the way.

+1)On your first run, make sure the path in the shortcut is correct.
+2)Double click on the shortcut to run it, and quickly start pressing your Control key.
+This should bring up the autoboot gui.
+Select the version of MA2 you'd like to boot into.
+Then press default to make this your chosen version (the launch button lets you launch a different version without setting it as default).
+FYI: This value is stored in the registry under HKCU\Software\ShellLauncher\Default, the data being the folder name of the version you want to launch.

+3)Now, run the shortcut to make sure everything is working fine.
+By default it is setup to work with BCF4MA - either delete the command line switch for S and Q, or remove the lines from init.exe.

+You're now ready to set MAgik as shell.
+4)In the MAgik shortcut, copy the switches in "target", by default it is "-S True -L Start -Q Quit -U Shutdown".
+Now go into the extras folder and open "Set MAgik as Shell.reg".
+You'll see the last line has the switches at the end - if you've changed anything, replace those switches with your copied switches.

+5)Once you've done that, save and double click to apply the settings to the registry.
+Now, restart your computer.
+Fingers crossed, it should load!

 User license:
 Attribution-NonCommercial 4.0 International
 http://creativecommons.org/licenses/by-nc/4.0/